 The Web Content Accessibility Guidelines (WCAG) version 2.0 are referred to in the IT Accessibility Policy.

 These guidelines have been chosen as policy for OSU because they are widely accepted and have been developed by experts through intense research and a lengthy detailed process.
 The overarching international community responsible for developing web standards, the World Wide Web Consortium (W3C), is a very large and structured community that has as one component the development of standards for accessibility.
-Also, the current draft refresh of Section 508 of the Rehabilitation Act, a law governing standards for electronic and information technology within federal departments and agencies, is trying to harmonize with the WCAG guidelines to create a more seamless set of web standards for accessibility.
+Also, the final rule update of Section 508 of the Rehabilitation Act, a law governing standards for electronic and information technology within federal departments and agencies, has attempted to harmonize with the WCAG guidelines to create a more seamless set of web standards for accessibility.

 There are four guiding principles for accessible web design within WCAG 2.0: perceivable, operable, understandable and robust.